UAW’s clash with Big 3 automakers shows off a more confrontational union as strike deadline looms

 A potential strike by 146,000 UAW members comes against the backdrop of increasingly emboldened U.S. unions of all kinds.
 The number of strikes and threatened strikes is growing, involving Hollywood actors and writers, sizable settlements with railroads and major concessions by corporate giants like UPS.

+Shawn Fain, who won the UAW’s presidency this spring in the first direct election by members, has set high expectations and assured union members that they can achieve significant gains if they are willing to walk picket lines.

+In a speech to a Labor Day parade crowd in Detroit on Monday, Fain said that if the companies don’t come up with a fair contract, “come Sept.
+14, we’re going to take action to get it by any means necessary.”

-Shawn Fain, the pugnacious new leader of the UAW, has characterized the contract talks with Detroit’s automakers as a form of war between billionaires and ordinary middle class workers.
+Fain has characterized the contract talks with Detroit automakers as a form of war between billionaires and ordinary middle-class workers.
 Last month, in an act of showmanship during a Facebook Live event, Fain condemned a contract proposal from Stellantis as “trash” — and tossed a copy of it into a wastebasket, “where it belongs,” he said.

 Over the past decade, the Detroit Three have emerged as robust profit-makers.
 They’ve collectively posted net income of $164 billion over the past decade, $20 billion of it this year.
 The CEOs of all three major automakers earn multiple millions in annual compensation.